MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/virtual-entity-walkthrough-using-odata-provider.md

 ## Create the columns for the virtual table

 On the left navigation pane of the **Entity: Person** page, select **Fields**.
-As part of this walkthrough you will edit two existing columns and add three more columns that are available in the external data source.
+As part of this walkthrough, you will edit two existing columns and add three more columns that are available in the external data source.

 > [!IMPORTANT]
 > External names are case sensitive.
 Refer to your web service metadata to make sure you use the correct name.